anirudt/metric-learning-FR/plan.md

 - Search for relevant Facial Deformation Datasets.
 - Repositize papers accordingly.
 - Read through the requisite chapters for understanding the relevant material.
+- Preprocessing module should have:
+  - Face Detector System
+  - Place eyes at the same level, etc
+  - Pose Estimation definitely needs to be done, and binning a test image.
+Refer the pose.pdf for this.

 # Papers:
 - EigenFaces paper - (download from GMail)